OpenDataServices/os4d/docs/development/getting-started.md

 By contrast, a standard with strict validation rules places a heavy burden on data owners to restructure their systems in order to produce valid and conforming data.

-In some cases, it may be quicker or cheaper in the short-term to invest in intermediaries or centralized databases that can reconcile data from different sources.
+In some cases, it may be quicker or cheaper in the short-term to invest in intermediaries or centralised databases that can reconcile data from different sources.
 However, this can risk creating a single point of failure or a point of control, which is avoided if data owners take responsibility for publishing their own data using an open standard.

 By contrast, whilst it might initially be trickier to encourage adoption of distributed standards for data publication, a well-functioning ecosystem of data publishers, intermediaries and users can be more resilient and innovative in the long-run.

-Recognizing these trade-offs is important when designing a data standards project.
+Recognising these trade-offs is important when designing a data standards project.

 ## Questions to answer